 1 shallot, minced

 ½ to 1 teaspoon red pepper flakes

 Peanuts & Fresh Cilantro

 Preheat oven to 400 degrees

 Line multiple baking sheets with parchment paper and set a wire rack inside, you will need 2 to 3 for the first bake and the same for the second bake.

-Place the wings, oil and a pinch of salt & pepper in large bowl; toss to coat.
+Place the wings, oil, and a pinch of salt & pepper in a large bowl; toss to coat.
 Spread the wings out in a single layer over the prepared rack.